tksarunachalam/sgnl-adapter/README.md

 1. Modify the adapter implementation in package `pkg/adapter` to query your datasource.
 All the code that must be modified is identified with `SCAFFOLDING` comments.
 More implementation details are discussed in the [Understanding this Template](#3-understanding-this-template) section.
 For these steps, the code can be left as-is just to get the adapter running.

-1. Create an `ADAPTER_TOKENS` file which contains the tokens used to authenticate requests to the adapter.
+1. Create a JSON file (for example, `authTokens.json`) that will contain the tokens used to authenticate requests to the adapter.
+The tokens must be stored in the following format and note down the path of the file.

    ```
    ["<token1>", "<token2>", ...]
    ```

 1. If you don't need to build a Docker image, you can directly run the adapter.
-Set the `AUTH_TOKENS_PATH` environment variable to the path of the `ADAPTER_TOKENS` file.
+Set the `AUTH_TOKENS_PATH` environment variable to the path of the tokens file created in the previous step.
 Then run `go run cmd/adapter/main.go`.
 Otherwise, proceed to the next step.

 1. Build the Docker image with the `adapter` command.
    ```